mdredoyhossen/car-parking-management-Beta/README.md

 Upcoming Enhancements:
 - Future versions will incorporate advanced features such as time tracking and worker IDs.
-- The project will include an automatic file creation system for essential files.
+- The project will include an automatic file creation system for set price file.
 - A scheduling system for worker registration will be implemented to avoid time conflicts.

 Conclusion: